axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 `CreatePersistentCompetitorPostServlet`

 **Expects**
-* POST request body: Competitor-JSON with a nested Boat-JSON and Team-JSON (see `CompetitorDeserializer`)
+* POST request body: Competitor-JSON with a nested Boat-JSON and Team-JSON (see `CompetitorJsonDeserializer`)
 ```
 {"id": "",
  "name": "Competitor Fredrik",